Is it worth transfering from public to private school?

-Types of private schools range from boarding to day schools, Montessori to faith-based schools, schools with advanced study programs to schools for children with special needs.
+Types of private schools range from boarding to day schools, Montessori to faith-based schools (such as Christian and Catholic), schools with advanced study programs to schools for children with special needs.
 Learn more about private school options.

 Who do I talk to for more advice?